Kasta 2E

-The Kasta 2E radar group (NATO reporting name "Flat Face-E") is a Russian radar group, consisting of the Kasta 2E1, Kasta 2E2 and their supporting systems.
-The Kasta system is designed to be the successor of the older Flat Face models, such as the P-15 and the P-19.
+The Kasta 2E radar group (NATO reporting name "Flat Face-E") is a Russian radar system, consisting of the Kasta 2E1, Kasta 2E2 and their supporting equipment.
+The Kasta system is designed to succeed the older Flat Face models, such as the P-15 and the P-19.
 Despite looking visually similar (similar radar reflectors) to the previous listed, Kasta has significant differences to the P-15 and P-19.

 Development

 The Kasta 2E was developed originally by the Soviet Union.
 Its primary objective is to overcome deficiencies or to satisfy the demand in low-level surveillance.
 Both radar types can be triggered with either equal or opposed phases.
 Both antenna types can optionally be mounted on a standard 50 meter pylon.
 This arrangement causes a displacement of the radar horizon which in turn increases the detection altitude up to 6 km at a distance of 150 km.

 Systems

 The Kasta 2E1 (51U6) system uses two antennas and consists of two vehicles: